The Hidden Psychology of Successful Brands

 The Emotional Core of Brand Loyalty

-Behind many acts of purchasing, emotion is more often operating – instead of logic.
+Behind many purchasing decisions, emotion is often at work – rather than logic.

 Take Apple, for instance.
 Yes, it does make fantastic technology, but indeed, the brand loyalty the company enjoys cannot be located in its technical specifications.